Piyush3079/Piyush3079.github.io/_posts/2018-04-13-mern-stack.md

 **[React](https://reactjs.org "ReactJs official")**: Front-end web app javascript library, runs your JavaScript code in the user's browser, allowing your application UI to be dynamic, making your changes to be based on the states of the component.
 It has one way flow of data.
 Makes it easier for you to create progressive web app.

-**[Express](https://expressjs.com/)**: Back-end web application framework running on top of Node.js.
+**[Express](https://expressjs.com/ "Express Js official")**: Back-end web application framework running on top of Node.js.
 Allowing the creation of backend in a very hastle free manner. has its own templeting engine, making it very easier to create html templates for your application.

+**[Node.js](https://nodejs.org/en/ "Node Js official")** : JavaScript runtime environment – lets you implement your application back-end in JavaScript.
+It allows compilation of javascript on the backend or server side compilation of javascript.
+Has the ability to add packages using npm (NodeJs Package Manager).
+Most general mistake "NodeJs is a easy to learn language".
+Its not a language, its a runtime or basically a javascript compilation runtime enviroment.